 October 5–7, 2014

 Muslim and Jewish populations each have a painful history as targets of hatred, discrimination, and violence.
 Co-organized with the Martin-Springer Institute at Northern Arizona University, this conference will explore the ways in which a larger conversation about these two histories might illuminate not only the Jewish-Muslim relationship today but also the larger dynamics of hate and violence directed against “others” in our society.

 This program is sponsored by The Martin-Springer Institute of Northern Arizona University; and the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies of the United States Holocaust Memorial Museum, with the generous support of the Snider Foundation.

 Symbols of Exclusion: The Semiotics of Race in Public Spaces

 October 23–24, 2014

 Co-organized with the University of Mississippi, this interdisciplinary symposium explored emerging research in Holocaust studies on the semiotics of race in public spaces and efforts to memorialize histories of racialized atrocities, as well as current research on these topics in the American South.

-This program has been made possible by the Legacy Heritage Jewish Studies Project, directed by the Association for Jewish Studies-Legacy Heritage Jewish Studies Project, the African American Studies Program and the William Winter Institute for Racial Reconciliation at the University of Mississippi, and a generous grant by the Joyce and Irving Goldman Family Foundation to the United States Holocaust Memorial Museum.
+This program was made possible by the Legacy Heritage Jewish Studies Project, directed by the Association for Jewish Studies (AJS).
+Support for the Legacy Heritage Jewish Studies Project is generously provided by the Legacy Heritage Fund Limited.
+This program was also supported by a generous grant by the Joyce and Irving Goldman Family Foundation to the United States Holocaust Memorial Museum.